Sonic Colours (Wii)

 - Platform blocks are flattened blocks that Sonic can walk across or use to reach higher areas.
 They come in a variety of different designs and sizes to match each stage.
 Sometimes, triggering a switch will cause these blocks to move.
 Some platform blocks will fall if Sonic stands on them for too long.

-By collecting Red Rings in the normal stages, you unlock levels in Game Land.
-By earning enough rings, you can unlock 3 Acts in Game Land per real level.
+By collecting Special Rings in the normal stages, the player will unlock levels in Game Land, with up to 3 Acts in Game Land per real level.
 At the end of the 3rd Acts in Game Land, instead of a Goal Ring, there is a Chaos Emerald.
-By completing Game Land entirely, you can gather all 7 Chaos Emeralds and earn a mode to play as Super Sonic in the main game's levels, the first time for a 3D Sonic title.
+By completing Game Land entirely, the player can gather all 7 Chaos Emeralds and earn a mode to play as Super Sonic in the main game's levels, the first time for a 3D Sonic title.
 Sonic Adventure and Sonic 06 have data when hacked suggesting they were going to have Super Sonic playable in the main game as well, but they were never finished.
 Super Sonic can be used in all levels but not in boss battles, including the final boss.

-In one of the closing scenes of Sonic Colors, Tails' Miles Electric computer displays three lines of hexadecimal data.
+In one of the closing scenes of Sonic Colours, Tails' Miles Electric computer displays three lines of hexadecimal data.
 These lines are encoded using Shift-JIS, and translate to the following text:

 - thank you for saving us